 If you expect me to declare that Gears Tactics reinvents everything we know about games like Xcom, Mutant Year Zero or Valkyria Chronicles, then I must disappoint.
 For the most part, the devs have played it very safe in terms of how they designed the gameplay, and they borrowed extensively from mechanics established by more well-known titles from this genre.
 Truth be told, The Coalition and Splash Damage may want to check their inbox for a few very angry cease and desist letters…

 In case you are unfamiliar with a tactical role-playing game, the easiest comparison to describe games like Gears Tactics is a game of chess.
-Either the player or the enemy takes turns in playing against each other, and every unit is given a set number of actions determined by ‘action points’ (usually three).
+Either the player or the enemy takes turns against each other, and every unit is given a set number of actions determined by ‘action points’ (usually three).
 Actions points count how often during a player’s turn their unit can take a shot, reload, throw a grenade, activate a skill, and so on.
 A turn ends after all action points have been spent.

 Like most games of this sort Gears Tactics features a combination of main story missions that the player must complete to progress, and side missions that offer a selection of different scenarios.
 Main missions are typically straightforward skirmishes against the Locust, but side missions are always built on a particular modifier.
 This could range from an advancing barrage of bombs that fall after every turn, or rescuing human hostages within a limited number of turns.